Breathing spaces and sunset places

 In the winter months the west coast is the best place to watch winter storms battering the harbours and beaches from the safety of a village pub.
 Visit Mullion Cove Hotel near the harbour at Mullion or the Ship Inn in Porthleven for the best views of the winter swells coming into land as you relax in the warm with a pint or a cup of tea.

 At Mullion you can visit a small working harbour nestled into the cove.
 The harbour is a place to witness extremes; on a calm day you can swim in the turquoise water of the inner harbour and on a wild winter's day witness the storms battering the harbour walls.
 Find out more about our work to look after Mullion here.

 West coast flora

-The west coast is the best place to access the Lizard National Nature Reserve (NNR) and the heathlands, home to over 250 species of both national and international importance.If you walk between Lizard and Kynance you can take in a corner of the NNR home to a wealth of colour and life.
+The west coast is the best place to access the Lizard National Nature Reserve (NNR) and the heathlands, home to over 250 species of both national and international importance.If you walk between Lizard Point and Kynance you can take in some of the NNR; home to a wealth of colour and life.

 From maritime grasslands at Caerthillian, famous amongst botanists for its varied species of clovers, to the heathlands around Kynance with species such as wild asparagus and hairy greenweed.
 Four native species of heather grow here too, ling, bell heather, cross leaved heath and, unique to this area, Cornish heath.